-At the heart of our factory-to-consumer, or F2C, new retail sales strategy is a network of over 700 Viomi offline experience stores across China, including those in operation or under renovation, as of March 31, 2018.
+At the heart of our factory-to-consumer, or F2C, new retail sales strategy is a network of approximately 700 Viomi offline experience stores across China, the majority of which were stand-alone stores, as of June 30, 2018.
 Please see "Business-Omnichannel F2C New Retail Platform-Offline" for more details.
 The rollout of these stores over the past several years has been an important positive driver on our results of operations by strengthening our brand awareness, increasing our overall market presence and supporting the attractive pricing of our products by eliminating unnecessary layers of middlemen as part of our F2C sales model.